 - How do we document our children's grades?

 If your children are taking courses through FLVS, their grades will be documented on FLVS transcripts.
-If you are using your own curriculum, you may document their grades on Grade Reports.
-(Students enrolled in our Diploma Program must document core coursework and extracurricular activities more thoroughly.)
+If you are using your own curriculum, you may document their grades on grade reports.
+(Students enrolled in our academic or diploma programs must document coursework more thoroughly.)